jenkinsci/plumber-plugin/DESIGN.md

 teams.
 Global Libraries solve this to a degree but end users still need to provide the glue code around shared functions such as
 'node', 'stage', 'parallel'.
 A declarative approach provides structure for setting up this glue easily and running shared libraries.
   1. Tool-friendliness
-  2. it is very very difficult to make graphical editors for
+  2. it is very very difficult to make graphical editors for a general program.
   3. It is very difficult to visualise an arbitrary pipeline until after it has executed (if not technically impossible as per halting problem).
 Even after execution the flow graph could be more complicated than people are used to today.
   4. Desire for declarative specification of Pipelines - see https://news.ycombinator.com/item?id=11362376, e.g.